openstack/nova-specs/specs/queens/approved/nova-validate-certificates.rst

   * - Ocata
     - Introduced for official review
   * - Pike
-    - Re-proposed for official review
+    - Re-proposed for official review and Approved
-    - Approved
   * - Queens
     - Re-proposed for official review